Water Damage Restoration

 - How to select a water damage restoration contractor

 Let's take a closer look at water damage restoration and how RestoreMasters can help you.

 WATER DAMAGE RESTORATION

 Simply put, it's the process of restoring a water damaged property to pre-loss condition.

 But the process of actually drying out a property is very complex and can take several days to weeks depending on the size of the affected area and the scope of damage.

 When it comes to water damage restoration, most property owners incorrectly think it's nothing more than surface drying a property, but this is neither accurate nor is it safe.

-It’s worth noting that while it’s not unusual for a water damage mitigation company to work independently of a water damage restoration company, often the same company will perform both mitigation and restoration services.
+It's worth noting that while it's not unusual for a water damage removal company to work independently of a water damage restoration company, often the same company will perform both removal and restoration services.